KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 ## DEFNA

 I served another year as a DEFNA Board Member.
 I challenged myself to do more "heavy lifting."

 I provided website CfP and design process oversight.

-I influenced the talk program, including an emphasis on DE&I. I recruited an outstanding new board member.
+I influenced the talk program, including an emphasis on DE&I.

 I helped oversee the DjangoCon US website design by publishing our CfP, working to secure a web design contractor, and taking part in website design meetings.

-I created a talk topic inspiration list that was widely shared among leaders in the Django community, including in the Django News Newsletter, and undoubtedly contributed to the number of DjangoCon US proposals increasing from 158 the year before to 185.
+I created a talk topic inspiration list that was widely shared among leaders in the Django community and undoubtedly contributed to the number of DjangoCon US proposals increasing from 158 the year before to 185.

 The list kickstarted a conversation that led to this talk by new Django Fellow Natalia Bidart: "Inside Out: My Journey of Understanding Inclusion."

 I went further in my understanding of our board level location/venue considerations, budget, and contract negotiations.

+I also identified an outstanding board candidate who later joined.

 ## DjangoCon US

 I attended DjangoCon US and made the most of the experience.
-Read my recap.

 In addition to being there as a DEFNA Board member, as an attendee, I made many new comments (including PSF Executive Director, Django Fellow), promoted diversity, and acquired new knowledge.